polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 This slot simply throws an exception, with the exception message taken from its value.
 See the **[try]** slot for an example.
-Notice, you can make the exception propagate to the client by adding the **[public]** parameter, and settings its value to boolean _"true"_.
+Notice, you can make the exception propagate to the client by adding a **[public]** parameter, and settings its value to boolean _"true"_.
 At which point the exception will be returned to the client, even in release builds.
 Otherwise, the exception will only be visible in debug builds, and never returned to the client.
+You can also modify the **[status]** HTTP return value that's returned to the client, to become e.g. 404, indicating _"not found"_, etc.

 ## Loops